 Tiesler and Oberdöster, Acoustic ergonomics of school (2006)

 Numbers from ’Sundhedsdatastyrelsen’: https://sundhedsdatastyrelsen.dk/da/tal-og-analyser

-Numbers from PatientCareLink (PCL) who is a patient safety and healthcare quality initiative for patients, families and healthcare providers.
+Numbers from PatientCareLink (PCL) which is a patient safety and healthcare quality initiative for patients, families, and healthcare providers.

-WHO: The Burden of Health Care-Associated Infection Worldwide
+WHO: The Burden of Health Care-Associated Infections Worldwide

 Sadler et al., “Fable Hospital 2.0: The Business Case for Building Better Health Care Facilities,” Hastings Center Report (2011)